tgvaughan/icytree/manual/manual.md

 of the tree.

-Holding down the Alt key while clicking on an edge produces a similar effect, but causes the clade to be replaced by a triangle that occupies the same vertical space as a *single* leaf node.
+Holding down the Alt key while clicking on an edge produces a similar effect, but causes the clade to be "collapsed" - i.e. replaced by a triangle that occupies the same vertical space as a *single* leaf node.
 Again, this is useful for exploring the structure of large trees.

 The clade collapse mechanism is also applicable to networks.
 However, the concept of clade is not so easily defined in this case.
 The present behaviour